 - Secondary attractant to improve catch rate

-Every 21 days you’ll need to change the propane tank and change the net and secondary attractant after using a Quick Clear Cartridge.
+Every 21 days you’ll need to change the propane tank and change the net and secondary attractant.
 Changing the net regularly is the key to optimum trap performance.
 When the net is clogged with mosquitoes or pollen, dust and dirt, the trap cannot function properly.

 Mosquito Magnet® offers 4 different trap models: Patriot Plus, Independence, Executive and Commander.

 The Patriot Model runs on electricity and has a 50-foot cord, which allows you to cover a wide area of your property.
 The traps protect an area up to one acre.
 The cord frees you from recharging or replacing batteries several times a year.